CodeReviewDAO/dxd_codereview/Reviews/267 - Casper .NET C# SDK/1 - Alpha Version/README.md

 ## General Observations

 Code is fantastically well-structured and readable.
 The project has been committed to GitHub and all 41 unit tests pass.

 # Final Conclusion

+The project meets and exceeds our standards.
-The project meets the functionality described in the grant application and milestone acceptance criteria.
+The functionality described in the grant application and milestone acceptance criteria.
-With the only note being that net5.0 should be a mentioned prequisite, and the fact this this is an exceedingly easy fix, the submission does not meet the plurity requirement to bring it down to the level of pass with note(s). :)
 Resounding PASS.

 # Recommendation